ffomezolam/GA-DSI-Capstone/README.md

 unrelated to content of work.
 Other cleaning manually performed to tidy up quirks of syntax:

-- double-dashes removed, replaced with commas; done to mitigate text-generator confusion

 - quotation marks removed; done to mitigate text-generator confusion and support more fluid text generation

 - headings removed, i.e. sonnet numbers; not relevant to text content

+- special characters removed, i.e. brackets: not relevant to text content, often indicating non-content information (such as footnote reference)

-- all explanatory text removed, including character names, stage directions, etc.; I considered these not relevant to the content
+- all explanatory text removed, including character names, stage directions, footnotes, other notes (whether by author or otherwise), etc.; I considered these not relevant to the content

 ### Modeling

-Used OpenAI's GPT2 pre-trained transformer model for text generation.
-Fit on sentences from all Shakespeare's works, as delimited by [.!?:;]
+Used OpenAI's GPT2 pre-trained transformer model as implemented by Hugging Face's `transformers` library for text generation.
+Fit on sentences from all Shakespeare's works, as delimited by ``[.!?:;]``.

-Classification model used a BERT attention transformer model for sequence classification.
-Fit on sentences from Shakespeare and other authors' works.
+Classification model used a BERT attention transformer model as implemented by Hugging Face's `transformers` library for sequence classification.
+Fit on sentences from Shakespeare and other authors' works, labelled to identify which sentences were from Shakespeare's works, and which were from other works.
+The fit BERT model could then classify arbitrary text into "Shakespearean" or "Not Shakespearean" categories.